38.1 Unit member’s options for coverage by retirement plan are described by plan brochures which are available from the Retirement Office.

 38.4 Retirement COLA Cost:

-Effective June 21, 2015, employees will receive a one-half percent (.5%) salary increase to offset the additional employee payment toward retirement COLA.
+Effective June 21, 2015, employees received a one-half percent (.5%) salary increase to offset the additional employee payment toward retirement COLA.